 Methodology: The number of contractors is calculated at year end.
-Metric: Spend on training (A) Definition: The amount of money spent on training each year Boundaries: Informa Group

-Methodology: The training spend is obtained from Group Finance.
+Metric: Spend on training (A) Definition: The amount of money spent on training each year Boundaries: Informa Group Methodology: The training spend is obtained from Group Finance.
 Spend occurred outside of the UK is converted to GBP using actual exchange rates at the time of the transactions.

+We include a filtering mechanism based on keywords such as training, course, coaching, learning, exams, workshops, webinars, tuition, etc. to ensure that the expenses captured align with the intended definition of training spend.
 Metric: Colleague turnover (voluntary and involuntary) Definitions: The percentage of colleagues who have left Informa during the year either voluntarily or involuntarily.
 Involuntary turnover: percentage of colleagues who have left the business due to termination of employment by the company through redundancy or the disciplinary process during the reporting year, relative to average headcount.
 Voluntary turnover: percentage of colleagues who have left the business through resignation or retirement during the reporting year, relative to average headcount.
 Total turnover: percentage of colleagues who have left the business during the reporting year, relative to average headcount.
 Boundaries: All colleagues at Informa, both part time and full time.
 Excludes contractors Methodology: The total number of colleagues who left the business voluntarily and those who left involuntarily is obtained from our HR systems.
 Turnover is calculated based on the average total headcount for the year.
 Metric: Absenteeism (A) Definition: Average sickness absence per colleague in days.